 Set your oven to a high cooking temperature to achieve optimal caramelization.
 In general, anywhere between 400ºF and 500ºF is considered a roasting temperature.

 Don’t be scared of oil!
 Healthy oils add nutrition, satiety, and great flavor to roasted vegetables.
 Make sure every piece is thoroughly coated with oil; it’s better to use a little too much than not enough.
-Use oils with high smoke points, such as canola or avocado oil, or even a lower quality olive oil.
+Use oils with high smoke points, such as canola or avocado oil.

 Skip Pan Liners

 For best caramelization and browning, place the oil-coated vegetables directly onto the pan.
-Although parchment paper and foil make clean-up easier (we get it!), your vegetables won’t be quite as delicious.
+Although parchment paper, silicone mats, and foil make clean-up easier (we get it!), your vegetables won’t be quite as crisp and delicious.

 Traditional Sheet Pan